aaas24/aaas24.github.io/_posts/2024-08-16-VSCode-for-python-snowflake-github.md

 # Project Description

-Switching between applications is one of the pitfuls of efficientcy.
-Remaining in the same UI but benefitting from the efficientcy of different tools is the dream environment for analysts.
+Switching between applications is one of the pitfalls of efficiency.
+Remaining in the same UI but benefitting from the efficiency of different tools is the dream environment for analysts.

-This blog post will guide you on how to create an environment that combines the efficientcy of SQL databases (Snowflake), python analytical and visualization libraries and github's code sourcing.
+This blog post will guide you on how to create an environment that combines the efficiency of SQL databases (Snowflake), python analytical and visualization libraries and github's code sourcing.

 During this setup we will be using 1Password to connect retrieve sensitive information.
 If you do not have a password manager you may skip these sections